 This study deals with implantation of an artificial lens in patients who are aphakic or who have problems with their current artificial lens.
 This special implant clips to the iris, eliminating the need for more invasive surgery and improving the patient’s vision.

 This study revolves around astigmatism correction at the time of cataract surgery.
 Patients with high levels of astigmatism can benefit from a specialized, “toric” IOL that neutralizes corneal astigmatism.
 In this study, patients are subjected to a questionnaire about their vision.

 Cataract surgery involves removal of the cloudy, natural lens, and replacement with an artificial lens.
-In this clinical trial, we are one of 14 sites in the country to use the Calhoun LAL, or light adjustable lens.
-With this technology, the patient undergoes normal cataract surgery, and then 2 weeks afterwards, we shine a special light on the IOL to change its shape and improve the patient’s vision.
-This remarkable technology allows us to adjust the prescription of the IOL, without additional surgery.
+In this clinical trial, we were one of less than 20 sites in the country to use the Calhoun LAL, or light adjustable lens.
+This remarkable technology allowed us to adjust the prescription of the IOL, without additional surgery.
 The technology has been submitted for FDA approval and has been named RXSIGHT.